 All of the above approaches operate via the query \emph{plan space}, which can restrict the kind of rewrites that can be accomplished.
 Whereas, \lithe uses a small set of general rewrite rules that work directly in the \emph{query space}.

-\myparagraph{LLM-based rewriting.} GenRewrite~\cite{Genrewrite} is the first LLM-based approach that tries to use the LLM itself for end-to-end query rewriting.
+\myparagraph{LLM-based rewriting.} GenRewrite~\cite{Genrewrite} is the first LLM-based approach to use the LLM for end-to-end query rewriting.
 Instead of using predefined rules from Calcite~\cite{Calcite}, they employ the LLM to create Natural Language Rewrite Rules (NLR2s) to be used as hints, and perform several iterations of prompting to get the rewritten query.
 They show that LLMs can outperform rule-based approaches due to their ability to understand contexts, and demonstrate a significant improvement in query rewriting compared to prior methods.

 A limitation, however, is that LLM-generated rewrite rules often fail to generalize beyond specific query pairs.
-Even when generalized rules are present, without accompanying examples, LLMs can struggle to apply rules correctly.
+Even when generalized rules are present, LLMs can struggle to apply rules correctly if not provided with accompanying examples.
 Finally, it must be noted that LLMs are unaware of the underlying database which restricts their ability to produce efficient metadata-aware rules.

+\myparagraph{Query rewriting in SQL engines.} Query rewrite prior to plan enumeration has long been a feature of contemporary (non-LLM) database optimizers~\cite{Ahmed2006,Legaria2001}.
+However, the difference in our context is that the LLM gives us the flexibility to choose from a wide variety of approaches, not restricted to the hardwired options within individual systems.

-\myparagraph{LLMs for Text-to-SQL.} LLMs have also been extensively used for Text-to-SQL transformations~\cite{BIRD, DB-GPT, sqleval, sqlcoder,2024CHESSpaper}.
+\myparagraph{LLMs for Database Modules.} LLM technologies have been advocated for a variety of database modules.
+For instance, they have been extensively used for Text-to-SQL transformations~\cite{BIRD, DB-GPT, sqleval, sqlcoder,2024CHESSpaper,DBGPT}.
+Very recently, statistical metadata was leveraged to also improve the Text-to-SQL generation process~\cite{shkapenyuk2025}.
 The main focus of these techniques is to correctly ascertain the information necessary to formulate the SQL query~\cite{MACSQL,DINSQL,2024CHESSpaper}.

-On the other hand, the goal of SQL rewriting is on improving the performance of an existing SQL query.
+On the other hand, the goal of SQL-to-SQL rewriting is on improving the performance of an existing SQL query.
 Thus, unlike Text-to-SQL transformations where the input text is inherently ambiguous, SQL queries are precisely defined, and therefore equivalence to a precise ground-truth has to be provably maintained.